ardkastrati/CIL/README.md

 (make-env) $ python run.py
 ```

-This will produce a file called `bpmrmf.csv` in the `submission` folder containing the test predictions of our model, which can then be submitted directly to the [Kaggle competition][2] to achieve the same score as we did with our selected submission.
+This will produce a file called `bpmrmf.csv` in the `submission` folder containing the test predictions of our model, which can then be submitted directly to the [Kaggle competition][2] to achieve the same score as we did with our final submission.

 ## Configuration
 You can conveniently change the type of model used and its configuration by altering the `config.py` file.
 In the following we will describe the details of this.
-The default parameters in the file will reproduce our final submission as well as the results reported in our paper (i.e., for each model).
+The default parameters in the file will reproduce our final submission.
+When you change the model to run (as we will describe below), you can reproduce the results for that model as reported in our paper.

 ### Structure of `config.py`
 The configuration file contains five different `Python` dictionaries, one containing general parameters and one for the parameters of each model (i.e., NMF, SVD, SGD and BPMRMF).